The Symmetric Generalized Eigenvalue Problem as a Nash Equilibrium: Experiments

-Here, we use \sgeg{} to linearly project multimodal datasets into lower-dimensional spaces such that they are maximally correlated.
+\paragraph{Canonical Correlations Analysis.} Here, we use \sgeg{} to linearly project multimodal datasets into lower-dimensional spaces such that they are maximally correlated.
 As discussed in related work, several approaches have been developed to extend CCA to streaming, high-dimensional datasets.
-Recall that our approach has per-iteration complexity $\mathcal{O}(bdk)$ with the previous state-of-the-art having $\mathcal{O}(d^2k)$~\citep{meng2021online}.
-We replicate the experiments of ~\cite{meng2021online} and compare against their approach on three datasets.
+Recall that our approach has per-iteration complexity $\mathcal{O}(bdk)$ with the previous state-of-the-art in the streaming setting having $\mathcal{O}(d^2k)$~\citep{meng2021online}.
+We replicate the experiments of ~\citep{meng2021online} and compare against their approach on three datasets.

-Figure~\ref{fig:comparison} shows our approach is competitive with~\citep{meng2021online}.
-We also point out that while their approach enjoys theoretical convergence guarantees with rates, it appears to slow in progress near a biased solution.
+The bottom row of figure~\ref{fig:unbiased_update} shows our approach is competitive with~\citep{meng2021online}.
+We also point out that while the previous approach by~\citet{meng2021online} enjoys theoretical convergence guarantees with rates, it appears to slow in progress near a biased solution.
+These datasets are low dimensional ($d \le 3072$), so we are able to obtain ground truth eigenvectors efficiently using \texttt{scipy}.
+Our next set of experiments considers much higher dimensional where a naive call to \texttt{scipy} fails.